solsword/research_notes/posters/combined/poster.md

     * Sets up player as "savior," villagers as beneficiaries.
     * *Reinforces myth that Natives were helpless and benefited from colonialism.*

+## Advancements

+- Tutorial & achievement system rewards certain actions.
+    * *Incentivizes colonialist activities (even killing villagers).*
+- Provides an overarching narrative of progress.

 # Impacts {.section}

 - Some players and fans revel in colonialist fantasies (*"...who doesn't want to be all barbarian and destroy every village[?]"* from [the Minecraft Wiki tutorial on Colonizing](https://minecraft.gamepedia.com/Tutorials/Colonizing)).
 - Mechanics support explicit teaching of colonialist myths (e.g., a ["British Colonisation" lesson](https://education.minecraft.net/lessons/british-colonisation/) on the [Minecraft Education Edition site](https://education.minecraft.net/) to teach about *"what the settlers went through"* in Australia).
-- Meanwhile, native stereotypes like mascots cause demonstrable psychological harm.³
+- These myths cause demonstrable psychological harm.³
-- Similar mechanics exist in many game genres, because mechanics are often uncritically copied by other games.
+- Similar mechanics exist in many game genres, because mechanics are often uncritically copied between games.

 ::::{.footnote}